henrybyhee/TradingTensors/README.md

-This is by Henry Bee, intended for Mr Peter's use
+This is created by Henry Bee, intended for Mr Peter's use